oappelmru/MRU-COMP4522-Assignments/Assignment-1/assignment-1.md

 Due Date: **DD/MM/YYYY at 11:59PM**

 You could post your work three different ways:
 - Using this GitHub Repo (kindly post your code to the folder "YourCode".
-This is the **preferred option**), OR
+This is the **preferred option**), or
-- Using the D2L option available to all students, OR
+- Using the D2L option available to all students, or
 - Using both, the GitHub Repo and D2L

 Note: only **one** member of the team needs to post the work.
-Make sure all the names of the members of a team are clearly refrenced in your submission.
+Make sure all the names of the members of each team are clearly refrenced in your submission.